-It would be possible to list function centre as a permissible land use within the RU2, without adding a new local provision or a new definition for Rural Event Site.
+It would be possible to list function centre as a permissible land use within RU1 and/ or RU2, without adding a new local provision or a new definition for Rural Event Site.
 Each application for such a use would then need to be assessed on its merits, in accordance with the provisions of Section 4.15 of the Act.